GauthierWillemse/vaccination-scheduler/README.md

 ## Deployment

-This project is deployed using GitHub Pages.
-The live application can be accessed at `tbd`.
+This project is not yet deployed.